miao1007/gitbook-plugin-mermaid-cli/README.md

 Now we can use a local Chrome Runtime without download the slowly large file from npm.

-> If "Error: spawn E2BIG", please run `gitbook install` twice.
+> If "Error: spawn E2BIG", please run `gitbook install` again.

 ### How to use it?